Thomasin500/guild-chat-app/README.md

 This is a simple messenger style application.
 Users are automatically able to send and recieve messages once connected to the server.

 Features:
--Ability to send and recieve messages to everyone on the server nearly instancaiously.
+- Ability to send and recieve messages to everyone on the server nearly instancaiously.
--Notifications when users connect or disconnected from the chat as well as the current total number of connected users.
+- Notifications when users connect or disconnected from the chat as well as the current total number of connected users.
--Typing indicators.
+- Typing indicators.
 Other users are notified when you are typing.
--Local vs foreign messages.
+- Local vs foreign messages.
 Allows for intitiative understanding of which messages you have sent versus which you have receieved from others.
--Mostly Responsive design.
+- Mostly Responsive design.
 Multiple desktop and mobile deminsions should still be able to use the software.

 ## Instructions for Use